oracle/oracle-for-research/Architecture/OCI-CLI.md

 By Rajib Ghosh, Senior Solutions Architect, Oracle for Research

-This document outlines the basic and the necessary steps to set up the OCI command line interface for Oracle for Research.
+This document outlines the basic and the necessary steps to set up the OCI command line interface.
 Since most researchers need basic automation steps I,e starting and stopping instances, standing up and terminating clusters, the document focusses on to get them started and show the learning path required for advanced options.
 This requires a researcher be familiar with spinning up a compute instance and logging in to the VM as opc account with SSH credentials.
 Key steps are illustrated below

 ### Pre-requisites
 * Oracle Linux 7.8 / Oracle Linux 8 platform image